jason-olimpio/job-listings/README.md

-Here is a professional `README.md` tailored for your Job Listings project.
-It highlights the clean logic you've implemented, like guard clauses and dynamic filtering.

----

 # Job Listings

 A functional job board featuring dynamic filtering by tags.
 Users can filter listings by role, level, and tools/languages.
 This project focuses on efficient DOM manipulation, clean state management, and responsive design.